Skip to Content

 Nutritional Value and Limitations

-3. They’re fortified with iron and vitamins, but dogs already get these from their regular food
+3. Despite being fortified with vitamins, your dog already gets these from their regular food

 Alternatives to Cheerios